Violent Cartoons and Aggressive Preschoolers

 All families receive a home visit and the parents complete a well-known children’s behavioral questionnaire called the Social Competence and Behavioral Evaluation tool.
 In it, parents answer questions to clarify if their children are manifesting certain behaviors like shoving, yelling, bullying and destroying things, arguably the building blocks for downright aggressive behaviors later in life.
 More positive behaviors are also tracked, like sharing, cooperating, and being sensitive to other’s problems, that is, positive attributes that most parents and societies prefer in their young when they enter school.

 The outcomes are striking, though perhaps not surprising.
 Very young children immersed in pro-social and non-violent cartoons after six months are more sociable children.
 The kids left to watch violent cartoons manifest more often early signs of aggression.

 In the follow-up six months later, many parents have reverted to old media habits, and their kids seem more violent.
 In other cases, the parents chose to remain on the non-violent diet, and the kids often remain better behaved.

-In the article, the researchers are especially concerned about a subgroup of kids in their study who manifest perhaps the greatest trends toward aggressive behaviors, namely boys of lower socio-economic status.
-Although there may be many other factors afoot in these boys’ development, like their being raised in single parent homes, their having genetic proclivities toward impulsivity and hyperactivity, and often their viewing real life struggles between parental figures, their problems seem likely to be even more deeply impacted on by viewing violence in the media.
+In the article, the researchers are especially concerned about a subgroup of kids in their study who manifest perhaps the greatest trends toward aggressive behaviors, namely boys of lower socioeconomic status.
+Although there may be many other factors afoot in these boys’ development, like being raised in single-parent homes, having genetic proclivities toward impulsivity and hyperactivity, and often viewing real-life struggles between parental figures, their problems seem likely to be even more deeply impacted on by viewing violence in the media.
 And this lifelong process may begin in the form of violent cartoons.